CrowdHailer/vulcanize/README.md

 ```

 ### Default attribute
-When declaring attributes a default may be provided for when the input is nil or empty.
+Attributes may have a default value that will be returned instead of nil when the raw value is nil or empty.

 ```rb
 class NullName